Our 8 top strategies to manage Sleep Regressions

 HOW LONG DO SLEEP REGRESSIONs LAST?

-Sleep regression last anything from two to six weeks but my experience shows that it’s more typical to last around two weeks.
+Sleep regression last anything from 2-6 weeks but our experience shows that it’s more typical to last around 1-2 weeks.

 This is where it can often become difficult for some parents to differentiate between their child’s sleep patterns being related to a sleep regression, baby sleep habits generally, or the after-effects of a previous regression.

-Therefore, my advice is for you to think about how your infant sleeps 90% of the time – is it good?
+Therefore, our advice is for you to think about how your infant sleeps 90% of the time – is it good?
 Are you happy with it?

-If you are, but there is a sudden change and you think it’s related a sleep regression, then follow my tips below to help it pass and hopefully your baby’s sleep will return to normal.
+If you are, but there is a sudden change and you think it’s related a sleep regression, then follow our top strategies below to help it pass.

-If you think your child’s sleep isn’t how you would like it to be 90% of the time, then my advice is that it might be worth looking at getting support, irrespective of whether your baby is going through a sleep regression or is expected to go through one soon.
+If you think your child’s sleep isn’t how you would like it to be 90% of the time, then our advice is that it might be worth looking at getting support from a sleep consultant, irrespective of whether your baby is going through a sleep regression or is expected to go through one soon.

 Like teething, if you wait for the “perfect” moment to try and fix your baby’s sleep habits, then you might never do.

-I have online gentle sleep courses that can help you resolve most sleep troubles and sleep associations with your baby in just a couple of weeks – find out more.
+We have gentle Online Sleep Plans that can help you resolve most sleep troubles and sleep associations with your baby in just a couple of weeks – learn more here.

 WHAT ARE THE COMMON SLEEP REGRESSION AGES?

-Quite simply, sleep regressions happen at any age as babies all develop at different rates.
+Sleep regressions can happen at any age as babies all develop at different rates.

 Our second child had a terrible time falling asleep at bedtime and for naps for about a week when he was 7 months as he had learned to stand in his cot and was enjoying the extra mobility, whilst frustrated that he couldn’t get himself back down!

-However, the most common and impactful sleep regression stages are at 4 months, 8 months and 18 months with a few other ones in there.
-Here are the main reasons for each of these:
+The most common and impactful sleep regression stages happen around 4 months, 8 months and 18 months with a few other ones in there as mentioned above.
+Here are the main reasons for each of these.

 4 MONTH SLEEP REGRESSION